 My bundle items are a weird size, so I’m unable to make the box shorter.
 Another problem is that there’s a lot of empty space inside of the box.
 I even added in an air pillow to keep the bundle items from crashing into each other.

-With inbound shipping costs of over $16 for a large box and over $12 for a medium box, the shipping fees eat up almost half of the bundle profits!
+With inbound shipping costs of over $16 for a large box and over $12 for a medium box, the shipping fees eat up 1/3 of the profits!

 I thought about merchant-fulfilling the bundles because I can use the bundle box as a shipping box.
 But I ran the numbers and that didn’t make financial sense either because it costs over $12.00 to ship each bundle individually using the post office.